LHide14/Detecting_Dogwhistles/README.md

 * Simple Logistic Regression model performs well on this datset
 * Neural Network models performed worse across all metrics
 * However, they did identify a complex case that the Logistic Regression did not catch
-* Find the correct model according to requirements and data availble
+* Find the correct model according to requirements and data availible

 <h3 aligh="left">What Next?</h3>